The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.

 Indonesia’s dry season runs from April to November, and during this time there’s less rain and the mountain visibility is best.
 This applies to East Java too.

-You can still visit Mount Bromo during the rainy season in East Java (December to March), but if it’s cloudy you may miss the sunrise and the iconic view of the volcanoes.
+You can still visit Bromo during the rainy season in East Java (December to March), but if it’s cloudy you may miss the sunrise and the iconic view of the volcanoes, so it’s not ideal.

-With that said, both of the times we went to Bromo were technically on the tail end of the rainy season, and we still had perfect weather, so don’t write it off completely.
+With that said, both of the times we went here were technically on the tail end of the rainy season, and we still had perfect weather, so don’t write it off completely.

-Definitely try to avoid weekends and public holidays, because the park can get very crowded during those times.
+In general, it’s hard to avoid the crowds at Mount Bromo because this place has become a bucket list item for so many people.
+Definitely try to avoid weekends and public holidays, because the park can get especially crowded during those times.

 Happy travels!